mattrward1030/my-portfolio/README.md

 ## Approach

 To tackle this portfolio project I relied heavly on CSS flexbox to help me create a responsive layout.
 Everything on the page should shrink and grow depending on the viewport.
-It was to have a split layout design so using flex properties I made the title's of the sections take up 25 percent of the page and the main section to tale up 75 percent.
+It was to have a split layout design so using flex properties I made the titles of the sections take up 25 percent of the page and the main section to take up 75 percent.
 I felt this was a solid approach and gave me a clean layout that I was looking for.
-I decided to give me webpage a cool neutral tone layout to help in stand out among the mass of portfolios that exsist on the web.
+I decided to give my webpage a cool neutral tone layout to help in stand out among the mass of portfolios that exsist on the web.

 ## Installation